 Feedback form template

-If possible, create a customer feedback form template that requests the customer’s name and then uses their name when asking questions later, as shown above.
-Using the customer’s name in the form makes it feel much more personal, increasing the likelihood that they’ll complete it.
+If possible, create a feedback template that requests the customer’s name and then uses their name when asking questions later, as shown above.
+Using the customer’s name in the form makes it feel much more personal, increasing the likelihood that they will complete it.

 How to create a customer feedback form

 - Formstack helps companies build no-code online forms to collect data and automate processes.
-Drag-and-drop functionality enables anyone in the organisation to create mobile-friendly forms and gather actionable insights.
+Drag-and-drop functionality enables anyone in the organization to create mobile-friendly forms and gather actionable insights.

 - Diduenjoy uses a data science expert–approved methodology to help your business create engaging customer feedback forms.

 - JotForm is an online form builder.
-Thanks to its user-friendly drag-and-drop interface, you don’t need any coding experience to run this tool.
+Thanks to its user-friendly drag-and-drop interface, you do not need any coding experience to run this tool.

-- GetFeedback by SurveyMonkey offers online survey-building software that easily organises your customers and contacts into lists and automatically sends out surveys to them directly.
+- GetFeedback by SurveyMonkey offers online survey-building software that easily organizes your customers and contacts into lists and automatically sends out surveys to them directly.

 Watch this video about using simple CSAT surveys to get customer feedback: